ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 In this section, I’ll briefly outline what those variables I mentioned above are, how they affect total return, and how to accurately measure them.

-PRO TIP: If your marketing person or team doesn’t fully understand these performance metrics, then it’s time to find an agency that can deliver!
+PRO TIP: If your marketing person or team doesn’t fully understand these performance metrics, it’s time to find an agency that can deliver!

 1. Advertising Spend